IlijaRa/Micko/README.md

 # miniCCompiler
 Tools used:
-• Flex
+1. Flex
-• Bison
+2. Bison
-• GCC
+3. GCC
-• GNU make
+4. GNU make
+5. Text editor
 ---------------------------------------------------*FLEX*--------------------------------------------------------
 FLEX is a program that generates a lexical analyzer or scanner.
 Flex reads input rules and as output returns the code implemented by the lector in the C programming language.
 It was created in 1987 as